Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

-We now state and prove the lemmas on the characterization of $\widehat{CFDA}(\iz)$.
+We now state and prove the lemmas on the characterization of $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$.

-\begin{lemma} Let $M={^{\sla(\slz)}M_{\sla(\slz)}}$ be a left-right type $DA$ bimodule over $\sla(\slz)$-$\sla(\slz)$.
+\begin{lemma} Let $M={^{\sla(\slz)}M_{\sla(\slz)}}$ be a left-right type $\DA$ bimodule over $\sla(\slz)$-$\sla(\slz)$.
 Suppose $M$ satisfies the following properties, then $M$ is homotopy equivalent to the identity bimodule $^{\sla(\slz)}\mathbb{I}_{\sla(\slz)}$. \begin{itemize} \item (ID-1).
-The generators of $M$ are in one-to-one correspondence with the idempotents of $\sla(\slz)$, so that the generator corresponding to idempotent $i$ has both left (type $D$) and right (type $A$) idempotent equal to $i$. \item (ID-2). $M$ can be graded by a principal left-right $G(\mathcal{Z})$-$G(\mathcal{Z})$ set, such that the induced map $\phi\in\mathrm{Out}(G(\mathcal{Z}),G(\mathcal{Z}))$ (as in \cite[Lemma 5.5]{LOT10c}) is the identity map, and there is a choice of relative grading with every generator having grading zero.
+The generators of $M$ are in one-to-one correspondence with the idempotents of $\sla(\slz)$, so that the generator corresponding to idempotent $i$ has both left (type $D$) and right (type $A$) idempotent equal to $i$. \item (ID-2). $M$ can be graded by a principal left-right $G(\mathcal{Z})$-$G(\mathcal{Z})$ set, such that the induced map $\phi\in\mathrm{Out}(G(\mathcal{Z}),G(\mathcal{Z}))$ (as in \cite[Lemma 6.4]{LOT10c}) is the identity map, and there is a choice of refined relative grading with every generator having grading zero.
 (The choice of grading refinement for $G(\mathcal{Z})$ is arbitrary but must be the same on both sides). \item (ID-3).
-The type $DA$ action on $M$ contains all arrows of the form
+The type $\DA$ action on $M$ contains all arrows of the form where $\xi$ is a length-1 chord. \item (ID-4). $M$ is stable in the sense of \cite[Definition 1.8]{LOT10c} (this condition is only necessary when $\mathcal{Z}$ is the unique genus-1 pointed matched circle). \end{itemize} \end{lemma} \begin{proof} Consider the type $\DD$ bimodule $M_{\DD}=M\boxtimes\hatdd(\iz)$.
+We check that $M_{\DD}$ satisfies all the conditions of Proposition \ref{thm:ddrecognize}, which would show that $M_{\DD}$ is isomorphic to $\hatdd(\iz)$.
+Since $\hatdd(\iz)$ is quasi-invertible, this implies $M\simeq\mathbb{I}$.